Best Of16 min read

 Cons:

-• Pricing jumps steeply from free to paid — $20/mo is steep for solo freelancers
+• Pricing jumps steeply from free to paid — $20/mo is pricey for solo freelancers

 • 1,000 record limit on free plan is restrictive

-• Overkill if you just need simple task management
+• Probably overkill if you just need simple task management

 #5.
 Trello — Best for Visual Thinkers and Kanban Lovers

-Trello basically invented the Kanban board for the masses, and it remains one of the most intuitive project management tools for freelancers who think visually.
-Drag a card from "To Do" to "In Progress" to "Done" — it's satisfying and immediately clear where everything stands.
+Trello basically invented the Kanban board for everyday people, and it remains one of the most intuitive project management tools for visual thinkers.
+Drag a card from "To Do" to "In Progress" to "Done" — it's satisfying and you always know exactly where everything stands.

-Trello's power-up system (their name for integrations and add-ons) lets you extend its functionality, though you'll hit limits on the free plan.
-In 2026, Trello has leaned further into automations with Butler, their built-in automation engine that's surprisingly capable.
+Trello's power-up system (their name for integrations and add-ons) lets you extend its functionality, though free plan limitations kick in fast.
+What caught me off guard testing it recently: Butler, their built-in automation engine, is surprisingly capable for a visual tool.

 Key Features: